EsotericSoftware/spine-runtimes/spine-ts/README.md

 # spine-ts

 The spine-ts runtime provides functionality to load and manipulate [Spine](http://esotericsoftware.com) skeletal animation data using TypeScript and JavaScript. spine-ts is split up into multiple modules:

-1. **Core**: `core/`, the core classes to load and process Spine skeletons.
+1. `spine-core/`, the core classes to load and process Spine skeletons.
-1. **WebGL**: `webgl/`, a self-contained WebGL backend, built on the core classes.
+1. `spine-webgl/`, a self-contained WebGL backend, built on the core classes.
-1. **Canvas**: `canvas/`, a self-contained Canvas backend, built on the core classes.
+1. `spine-canvas/`, a self-contained Canvas backend, built on the core classes.
-1. **THREE.JS**: `threejs/`, a self-contained THREE.JS backend, built on the core classes.
+1. `spine-threejs/`, a self-contained THREE.JS backend, built on the core classes.
-1. **Player**: `player/`, a self-contained player to easily display Spine animations on your website, built on core the classes and WebGL backend.
+1. `spine-player/`, a self-contained player to easily display Spine animations on your website, built on core the classes and WebGL backend.

-While the source code for the core library and backends is written in TypeScript, all code is compiled to JavaScript.
+In most cases, the `spine-player` module is best suited for your needs.
+Please refer to the [Spine Web Player documentation](https://esotericsoftware.com/spine-player) for more information.

+For documentation of the core API in `spine-core`, please refer to our [Spine Runtimes Guide](http://esotericsoftware.com/spine-runtimes-guide).

+For module specific APIs in `spine-canvas`, `spine-webgl`, and `spine-threejs`, please refer to the [Examples](#examples) in the respecitve `spine-<modulename>/example` folder.
+For `spine-webgl` specifically, we have provided additional [demos](spine-webgl/demos), which you can also [view online](http://de.esotericsoftware.com/spine-demos).

 ## Licensing